 - You’re struggling to concentrate in class.

-The hormonal consequence of not eating enough as a dancer
+The consequences of not eating enough as a dancer

 For dancers who get a period, sufficient caloric intake is most often evidenced by a consistent menstrual cycle.
 Functional Hypothalamic Amenorrhea occurs when those with normal regular cycles miss a period for 3 or more consecutive months or, in those with irregular cycles, miss a period for 6 or more consecutive months.